klausweiss/dotfiles/nvim/pack/default/start/nvim-lspconfig/README.md

 ## Automatically launching language servers

-In order to automatically launch a language server, lspconfig searches up the directory tree from your current buffer to find a file matching the `root_dir` pattern defined in each server's configuration.
-For [pyright](CONFIG.md#pyright), this is any directory containing ".git", "setup.py",  "setup.cfg", "pyproject.toml", or "requirements.txt").
+In order to automatically launch a language server, 'lspconfig' searches up the directory tree from your current buffer to find a file matching the `root_dir` pattern defined in each server's configuration.
+For [pyright](doc/server_configurations.md#pyright), this is any directory containing ".git", "setup.py",  "setup.cfg", "pyproject.toml", or "requirements.txt").

 Language servers require each project to have a `root` in order to provide completion and search across symbols that may not be defined in your current file, and to avoid having to index your entire filesystem on each startup.